The Gallery

 Notable sales

-The gallery has sold paintings and drawings to many of the great museums of the world –Spanish, European and American– including: Museo Nacional del Prado, Biblioteca Nacional, Museo Nacional de Artes Decorativas or Museo de Bellas Artes San Pío de Valencia, in Spain.
+The gallery has sold paintings and drawings to many of the great museums of the world –Spanish, European and American – including the Museo Nacional del Prado (Madrid), Biblioteca Nacional (Madrid), Museo Nacional de Artes Decorativas (Madrid) or Museo de Bellas Artes San Pío de Valencia, in Spain.
 European institutions such as Musée du Louvre (Paris), The British Museum (London), The Ashmolean Museum (Oxford) or Museu Nacional de Arte Antiga (Lisbon).
 American museums have also acquired selected works, such as The Meadows Museum (Dallas), The Hispanic Society of America (New York), The Morgan Library and Museum (New York), J. Paul Getty Museum (Los Angeles), Detroit Institute of Arts (Detroit) or Museo de Arte de Ponce (Puerto Rico).

 Thinking of selling?

-If you own a work of Spanish or colonial art and are considering selling it within Spain or abroad, the gallery can help you with this process.
+If you own a work of Spanish or colonial art and are considering selling it within Spain or abroad, the DELAMANO Old Masters can help you with this process.
 Learn how to do it here.
 We have long-established contacts with the leading collectors, museums and foundations that acquire works of this type, including paintings, sculptures, drawings, decorative art objects, etc.

 We manage every stage and aspect of the sale process, from the correct cataloguing of the work to its valuation.
 We guarantee to find the most appropriate collector or public institution, either in Spain or abroad.